manoj-smoothstack/cpp_training/src/Day23/README.md

 ## Deadlock: Currency Trading

-Create two Country objects C1 and C2 that have money in different currencies.
+Create two Country objects C1 and C2 that both have money in two currencies.
-Both C1 and C2 hold money in dollars and pounds.
+Both C1 and C2 hold part of their reserves in dollars and part in pounds.

 You are supposed to simulate currency trading between these two accounts.
 Note that C1 is owned by thread T1 and C2 is owned by thread T2.